South China Sea

 The South China Sea is a marginal sea of the Western Pacific Ocean.
-It is bounded in the north by South China, in the west by the Indochinese Peninsula, in the east by the islands of Taiwan and northwestern Philippines (mainly Luzon, Mindoro and Palawan), and in the south by Borneo, eastern Sumatra and the Bangka Belitung Islands, encompassing an area of around 3500000 km2.
-It communicates with the East China Sea via the Taiwan Strait, the Philippine Sea via the Luzon Strait, the Sulu Sea via the straits around Palawan, the Java Sea via the Karimata and Bangka Straits and directly with Gulf of Thailand.
-The Gulf of Tonkin is part of the South China Sea.
+It is bounded in the north by South China, in the west by the Indochinese Peninsula, in the east by the islands of Taiwan and northwestern Philippines (mainly Luzon, Mindoro, and Palawan), and in the south by Borneo, eastern Sumatra, and the Bangka Belitung Islands, encompassing an area of around 3500000 km2.
+It communicates with the East China Sea via the Taiwan Strait, the Philippine Sea via the Luzon Strait, the Sulu Sea via the straits around Palawan, the Java Sea via the Karimata and Bangka Straits, and directly with the Gulf of Thailand.
+Additionally, the Gulf of Tonkin is part of the South China Sea.

-$3.4 trillion of the world's $16 trillion maritime shipping passed through South China Sea in 2016.
+$3.4 trillion of the world's $16 trillion maritime shipping passed through the South China Sea in 2016.
 Oil and natural gas reserves have been found in the area.
-The Western Central Pacific accounted for 14% of world's commercial fishing in 2010.
+The Western Central Pacific accounted for 14% of the world's commercial fishing in 2010.

-The South China Sea Islands, collectively comprising several archipelago clusters of mostly small uninhabited islands, islets (cays and shoals), reefs/atolls and seamounts numbering in the hundreds, are subject to competing claims of sovereignty by several countries.
+The South China Sea Islands, collectively comprising several archipelago clusters of mostly small uninhabited islands, islets (cays and shoals), reefs/atolls, and seamounts numbering in the hundreds, are subject to competing claims of sovereignty by several countries.
 These claims are also reflected in the variety of names used for the islands and the sea.